ronanquillevere/ronanquillevere.github.io/_posts/2015-09-11-ddd-jqassistant.markdown

 JQAssistant typical flow is composed of 2 steps : scanning and analysing.

-During the scanning phase JQAssistant is able to flag your files some labels.
+During the scanning phase JQAssistant is able to flag your files with some labels.
 It uses [Neo4j](http://www.neo4j.com) as the underlying database to save those information.
 Neo4j is a graph database.
 So each of your file is in fact seen as a Node in the Neo4j database.
 It is also able to create relationships between those nodes.
-Typically JQAssistant is able to scan your classes files and create vdependency relationships between them.
-This is the relationship we will use to ensure our DDD structure.
+Typically JQAssistant is able to scan your classes files and create dependency relationships between them.
+This is the relationship we will use to validate our DDD structure.

 ## pom.xml

 JQAssistant can be used inside maven (hopefully for the poor JAVA developers we are).
 Here is an extract of my pom.xml

-Important thig to notes are the groups.
+Then important thing to note are the groups.
 Inside each group, you will be able to define certain rules to be tested on your scanned files.

 {% highlight xml %}
 <plugin>